top of page

 • Review all songs you've learned in rehearsal

-• Review all songs/dances you've learned (practice singing and dancing together)
+• (Thurs, Fri) Run all songs/dances you've learned (practice singing and dancing together)

-• Run & review and new lines with friend/family member
+• Run & review all memorized lines (in accent) with friend/family member

 • Write down where your character is coming from/going to